Healthy Homes Assessment Strathmore Park

 Home Assessments Strathmore Park for Rental Properties

-There are many concerns you should look for during an home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+There are numerous things you should look for during an home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
 The most common are:

 • Does the heat pump have sufficient capacity?

-The repercussions of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy solutions ruling can have a significant impact for landlords and property managers.
-For expert assistance, get in touch today to book your rental properties house assessment.
+The repercussions of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being in the wrong of the Tenancy solutions ruling can be significant for landlords and property managers.
+For professional assistance, get in touch today to schedule your rental property house assessment.

 home assessments for rental properties